Spontaneous Leptogenesis in Type I Seesaw: Spinors in a CPT Violating Background

 where $l_L=(\nu_\alpha, \alpha)_L$ is the left-handed lepton doublet with $\alpha=e,\mu, \mbox{or } \tau$, $H=(H^0,H^-)$ is the Higgs doublet, and $S$ is a scalar field carrying $U(1)_{B-L}$ charge $x_{S}=1$.
 This assignment implies $x_{l_L}=x_{N_R}=-1/2$.
 After $B-L$ symmetry breaking, the scalar takes the form

 where the PNGB $a$ (Majoron) is assumed to acquire a small mass from a soft breaking term.
 The right-handed neutrino then obtains a mass $m_N=y_N f_a/\sqrt{2}$.
-Removing the phase field $\theta$ through a $B-L$ rotation, $\psi\to e^{i x_\psi \theta}\psi$ where $x_\psi$ denotes the $B-L$ charge of a chiral fermion $\psi$, the Majoron couples to SM fermions only through derivative interactions:
+Removing the phase field $\theta$ through a $B-L$ rotation, $\psi\to e^{i x_\psi \theta}\psi$ where $x_\psi$ denotes the $B-L$ charge of a chiral fermion $\psi$,\footnote{Note that this defines our charge assignment $x_\psi ={1\over2} (B-L)_\psi$} the Majoron couples to SM fermions only through derivative interactions:

 with $\theta_\mu \equiv \partial_\mu \theta=(\dot\theta,\vec{0})$ treated as a kinetic background.
 Here, $\psi$ denotes any relevant chiral fermion, e.g., $\psi=N_R, l_L$, etc..
 For clarity, we adopt the chiral (Weyl) representation of Dirac matrices: